Table of Contents

 In general, to establish a valid claim for medical malpractice, it is necessary to show that the act or omission involved was so unreasonable that any reasonable trained medical professional would not have acted in the same manner under the circumstances.
 In cases involving performance of the wrong surgical procedure or surgery on the wrong patient, the mistake is almost always egregious enough to rise to this level and create a valid claim for medical malpractice.
 Despite this, establishing why the wrong surgery was performed can be key to establishing your case.
 Wrong procedure/wrong patient surgeries often occur because of:

-Our seasoned medical malpractice lawyers at Matzus Law LLC have developed a proven track record for providing smart and compassionate legal guidance to clients who have suffered harm after the wrong surgical procedure was performed.
+Our seasoned medical malpractice lawyer, Jason Matzus, at Matzus Law, LLC have developed a proven track record for providing smart and compassionate legal guidance to clients who have suffered harm after the wrong surgical procedure was performed.
 We have over 20 years’ worth of experience advocating for our clients’ right to full and fair compensation when a surgeon’s mistake causes them to suffer harm, and we are standing by to put that experience to work for you.

-To schedule a free initial consultation to discuss options for recovering compensation in a case involving the wrong surgical procedure or wrong patient surgery, call our office or fill out this online contact form.
+To schedule a free initial consultation to discuss options for recovering compensation with a Pittsburgh wrong medical procedure injury lawyer, call our office or fill out this online contact form.

 Absolutely.
 Almost all cases involving the wrong surgical procedure or wrong patient would be entirely preventable if the surgical team was effectively communicating prior to the surgery.
 Unfortunately, because of understaffing and the fact that hospital staff members are often rushed, that communication may not take place.
 When hospitals put protocols into place to require double and triple checking patient information and effectively train all staff members in those protocols, the instances of wrong patient surgeries can be reduced dramatically.